HHGrace mature-node MPW shuttle RFQ intake is open

 - PDK/NDA status and whether you need partner-confirmed next steps before sharing design details.

-- GDS, OASIS, netlists, RTL, source code, PDK files, proprietary layout or confidential schematics.
+- GDS, OASIS, netlists, RTL, source code, PDK files and proprietary schematics belong in the later NDA-controlled path.

 Frequently asked